Sri Sairam Institute of Technology: Rankings

-The National Institutional Ranking Framework (NIRF) ranked it 192 among engineering colleges in 2020.
+The National Institutional Ranking Framework (NIRF) ranked the university between 201-300 in the engineering rankings in 2024.

 Campus locality

 The college is situated in a constructed area of 83.050 sq.m. at Sai Leo Nagar, West Tambaram Chennai, with facilities with regard to Classrooms, Workshops, Drawing Halls, Laboratories, Library, Auditorium, Audio Visual (A/C) Hall, Seminar Halls, Canteen & Sports complex.
 The college also has its own perennial water resources to cater to its various needs.